 Upload a mapping of Google’s channel groupings

-To save you time, Magento has already created a table with the default groupings mapped as a file that you can download.
+To save you time, Commerce has already created a table with the default groupings mapped as a file that you can download.

 Bring it into your Data Warehouse as a File Upload.